CrocSwap/ambient-ts-app/README.md

 # Instructions for Use

-### `yarn start`
+### Dev Mode

-Runs the Ambient front-end application in development mode.
+Clone the repo and use `yarn start` to run the Ambient UI in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in a browser.

 Note: Node v16+ is required

-### `environment variables`
+### Environmental variables

-Configure your build environment by adding a file (e.g. .env.local) with variable definitions to the top level directory before starting the server.
+Configure your build environment by adding a dotfile (e.g. `.env.local`) with variable definitions to the top level directory before starting the server.
+Please reference `.gitignore` in the root directory for dotfile naming conventions.

 Environment variable examples: